kasimdoctor/cassandra-migration/README.md

 cassandraMigrationUser: 'tomcat'
 cassandraMigrationGroup: 'software'

-# NOTE: You can configure any paths you like for the application here.
+# NOTE: You can configure any path you like for the BasePath here.
 This is just an example.
 cassandraMigrationBasePath: '/opt/expedia'
 cassandraMigrationInstanceName: 'cassandra-migration'
 cassandraMigrationAppPath: '{{ cassandraMigrationBasePath }}/{{ cassandraMigrationInstanceName }}'